Kahler-Einstein metrics with edge singularities: Linear analysis

 \subsection{Pseudodifferential edge operators and their boundedness}

 We describe the proof of Proposition~\ref{mainlinearprop} in this subsection.
-The main point is to understand the structure of the Green function $G$, or more specifically, the precise pointwise structure of its Schwartz kernel $G(z,z')$.
-This is then used to obtain the necessary bounds on the integrals
+The main point is to describe the structure of the Green operator $G$, or more specifically, the precise pointwise structure of its Schwartz kernel $G(z,z')$.
+This structure is then used to bound the integrals

-The main point of the discussion below is that the operators $Q_i \circ G$ are pseudodifferential edge operators of `nonnegative type' (which we define precisely below), and it is a general fact that if $A$ is any such operator, then $A$ is bounded on $\calC^{0,\gamma}_e$.
-Donaldson \cite{D} proved the boundedness of the special operators $P_{i\jbar} \circ G$ on $\calC^{0,\gamma}_w$.
-On the other hand, if $Q$ is an arbitrary second derivative, that $Q \circ G$ does not always have nonnegative index sets, as we explain below, and the boundedness will not be true then.
+The fact which makes this work is that the operators $Q_i \circ G$ are pseudodifferential edge operators; most of these compositions are of weakly positive type, cf.\ Definition~\ref{nonnegindset}, and \cite[Proposition 3.27]{Ma1} gives their boundedness on the edge H\"older space $\calC^{0,\gamma}_e$.
+We provide an extension of that argument to prove that each $Q_i \circ G$ is bounded on $\calC^{0,\gamma}_w$ as well.
+While this replicates the results of \cite{D}, the refined structure of these operators proved here is an important ingredient in the higher regularity theory.

-Viewed more broadly, the polyhomogeneous structure of $G$ allows one to deduce the corresponding polyhomogeneous structure of the `Riesz potentials' $Q_i \circ G$; the boundedness of these operators on various natural function spaces is then a basic feature of the edge calculus.
-Donaldson derived the polyhomogeneous structure of the Green function for the flat model problem $G_\beta$ by explicit calculation (some form of which is similar to the calculations in \cite{Ma1}), and then proved the H\"older estimates on the wedge spaces by hand.
-As noted earlier, the edge calculus is simply a systematization of the perturbation arguments which allow one to pass from this flat model to the actual curved problem.
+More broadly, we describe why the Schwartz kernel $G$ has a polyhomogeneous structure, and show how one can deduce from this that most of the Riesz potentials $Q_i \circ G$ are in the edge calculus and of weakly positive type.
+The boundedness of such weakly positive edge operators on edge and wedge H\"older spaces is a basic feature of the edge calculus.
+Donaldson derives the polyhomogeneous structure of the Green function for the flat model problem $G_\beta$ by explicit calculation, and then proves the H\"older estimates on the wedge spaces by hand.
+The edge calculus is a systematization of the perturbation arguments which allow one to pass from this flat model to the actual curved problem, but one which yields in particular the polyhomogeneous structure of the Green function for the curved problem, which plays a significant role for the higher regularity theory.